-The following Corporate Crime guidance note Produced in partnership with Dominic Watkins & Giles Bedloe of DWF LLP & Drystone Chambers provides comprehensive and up to date legal information covering:
+The following Corporate Crime guidance note Produced in partnership with Dominic Watkins of DWF LLP and Giles Bedloe of Drystone Chambers provides comprehensive and up to date legal information covering:

 Regulation (EU) No 1169/2011 of 25 October 2011 on the provision of food information to consumers (FIC) established the general principles, requirements and responsibilities governing food information, and in particular food labelling, across the EU.